nus-cs2103/website-base/admin/project-w13-v14.md

 {{ embed_topic("project-deliverables.md#project-deliverables-sourcecode", "Admin " + icon_embedding + " Project → Deliverables → Source Code", "v14-sourcecode", "3") }}
 <p/>

 **Submission**: Push the code to GitHub and tag with the version number.
-Source code (==including collated .md files==; please ensure the collated `.md` files are up to date; any updates to collated code files after the deadline will be considered a later submission).
-Note that the quality of the code in these ==collated code files accounts for a significant component of your final score==, graded individually.
+Source code (==please ensure the code reported by RepoSense as yours is correct;== any updates to RepoSense config files or `@@author` annotations after the deadline will be considered a later submission).
+Note that the quality of the code attributed to you accounts for a significant component of your final score, graded individually.

 ### v1.4 User Guide